vss245/vss245.github.io/_posts/2021-08-10-my-reading-statistics.md

 title: Analyzing my reading habits
 ---

-At some point in my life, I became obsessed with tracking all sorts of statistics about my life, for reasons unknown even to me.
-A lot of the habits didn’t stick or became too cumbersome to keep up, but I still use [Goodreads](goodreads.com), despite the borderline unusable interface and a questionable color scheme.
+At some point in my life, I became obsessed with tracking all sorts of personal statistics, for reasons unknown even to me.
+A lot of the habits didn’t stick or became too cumbersome to keep up, but I still use [Goodreads](https://goodreads.com), despite the borderline unusable interface and a questionable color scheme.

 Inspired by some dashboards I saw online, I decided to export my library and dig into my reading data a little bit.
 I used Jupyter Notebooks and Python (mainly pandas and matplotlib).
 The notebook is [here](https://github.com/vss245/books-analysis/).